 Checking the position of the cervix isn’t a reliable method to check for pregnancy.
 Don’t be disappointed if your cervix hasn’t moved into a pregnancy position.
 It’s also possible to get a positive pregnancy result before the cervix moves into this position.

-All in all, if you want a reliable answer, visit a gynaecologist or take a blood test.
+If you want a reliable answer, visit a gynaecologist or take a blood test.

 Your cervix will become high and soft in the early stages of pregnancy.
 This is one of the first events following fertilisation.
 Afterwards, your cervix will harden but remain high.
 The cervix will get softer as your pregnancy progresses, facilitating birthing.

 The cervix will continue to be higher if you’ve conceived.
 This feeling of the cervix is the second discernible change in the cervix.
 If you haven’t conceived, the cervical position during the cycle will feel stiff, like an unripened fruit.
 Conversely, your cervix will feel soft if you are pregnant.

 By putting one or two fingers into the vagina and feeling for the cervix, you can determine if your cervix is high or low.
 Your cervix is low if your first knuckle can reach it.
 Your cervix is average height or high if you can reach it by or beyond the second knuckle of your finger.

 Reach within your vagina with your finger.
 Use your middle or index finger and slowly move it as far as you can in an upward motion.
 If you think of your vagina as a hallway, your cervix is the door at the end.

 This post was last modified on August 18, 2022 11:55 am